MicrosoftDocs/OfficeDocs-SharePoint/migration/MySites-to-ODSP-Migration-Guide.md

 FastTrack is a Microsoft service included in your subscription cost that provides you with a set of best practices, tools, resources, and experts committed to making your experience with the Microsoft Cloud a great one.
 OneDrive onboarding guidance, migration benefits, and adoption guidance are included in the benefit offering.

-Onboarding guidance includes: help to discover what’s possible, creating a plan for success, and onboarding new users and capabilities at a flexible pace.
-The [Data Migration](https://technet.microsoft.com/library/mt651702.aspx) benefit covers guidance on migrating content from file share, Box, or Google Drive source environments.
+Onboarding guidance includes: help to discover what’s possible, creating a plan for success,and onboarding new users and capabilities at a flexible pace.

-This guidance covers enablement of both OneDrive for Business and the source environment.
-FastTrack will also perform specific data migration activities on behalf of the customer for those with 500 or more licenses.
-See more details in the provided [FastTrack Center Benefit Overview](https://technet.microsoft.com/library/mt651702.aspx).
 Interested in getting started?
-Visit [FastTrack.microsoft.com](https://fasttrack.microsoft.com/), review resources, and submit a Request for Assistance.
+Visit [FastTrack.microsoft.com](https://fasttrack.microsoft.com/) to review resources and submit a Request for Assistance.

 **Migration service providers**